 Meizhen Yao

-I’m a Biostatistician in the Department of Environmental Medicine and Public Health at Icahn School of Medicine, Mount Sinai, working with Damaskini Valvi and Megan K Horton.
-My primary research interest focuses on studying the impact of preconception and prenatal exposure to environmental chemicals on health outcomes during the life course.
+Before entering the doctoral program, I was a Biostatistician at Mount Sinai, working closely with Dr. Damaskini Valvi and Dr. Megan K Horton.
+My primary research interest focused on studying the impact of preconception and prenatal exposure to PFAS on health outcomes during the life course.

 Previously I received my Bachelor of Medicine from Xinxiang Medical University in China.
-And I earned my Master of Science in Biostatistics from Rutgers School of Public Health in New Jersey under Dirk Moore.
+And I earned my Master of Science in Biostatistics from Rutgers School of Public Health in New Jersey under mentorship of Dr. Dirk Moore.
 Outside of work, I enjoy long-distance riding, traveling, and movies, but mostly spending quality time with my loved ones.